BriChavez/seuss_markov/README.md

 </p>

 <br/>

-#### This is an example of exact output.
-All formatting is done with python and is written into the code. *More in depth explanation further*
+This is an example of exact output.
+All formatting is done with python and is written into the code. *More in depth explanation further* [below.](#explanation)

 <br/><br/><br/>

 ## &emsp; **A Peek Into How Markov Works**

 <img align="right" width="300" src="simple_marc.jpg" alt="Markov Chain Simple Graph">

 &emsp; A Markov chain or Markov process is a *theoretical model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event*.
 Informally, this may be thought of as, <strong>What happens next depends only on the state of affairs now.</strong> Markov chains have many applications as statistical models of real-world processes.
-They are the basis for general theoretical simulation methods and have found application in a wide variety of feilds.<br/>
+They are the basis for general theoretical simulation methods and have found application in a wide variety of fields.<br/>

 &emsp; By convention, all possible states and transitions have been included in the definition of the process, so **there is always a next state, and the process does not terminate**.
 The transitions are often thought of as moments in time, but they can equally well refer to any other discrete measurement.
 The transitions are the integers, and the random process is a mapping of these states. <br/>